All Episodes

 Yeah.

-A deliberate, willful attempt to steal a U.S. Senate seat and if possible, steal a governorship.
+This is a deliberate, willful attempt to steal a U.S. Senate seat and, if possible, steal a governorship.

 And it does far more damage.

-I mean, after all the less screaming about Russian collusion and all that stuff, the Democrats are doing much more damage to our process of free elections than Putin ever thought possible.
+I mean, after all the less screaming about Russian collusion and all this stuff, the Democrats are doing much more damage to our process of free elections than Putin ever thought possible.

 Almost 80,000 so-called uncounted votes turning up days and days and days after the elections.